balderdashy/sails-docs/reference/Global Sails Object.md

 # sails.model.user()

 ### Purpose
 This is the same as User.<modelName>().
-If you disable globals, you can use sails.model.user in place of User[model] .
+If you disable globals, you can use sails.model.user in place of User.<modelName> .

 ### Example Usage